SoftLaunch/Arduino-MOS/README.md

 # Arduino-MOS
 A ultra lightweight cooperative multitasking schema for Arduino devices.
-Tested on UNO, DUE and ESP8266 devices.
+Tested on Arduino UNO, DUE and ESP8266.

 ## History